-Awarded on the basis of high academic ability and promise of achievement, this award is $18,000 per year for new students in the Fall of 2013.
-FPU CGPA of 3.0 required to retain.
+Awarded on the basis of high academic ability and promise of achievement, this award is up to $28,000 per year for new students in the Fall of 2019.

-Awarded on the basis of high academic ability and promise of achievement, this award is $17,000 per year for new students in the Fall of 2013.
-FPU CGPA of 3.0 required to retain.
+Awarded on the basis of high academic ability and promise of achievement, this award is up to $27,000 per year for new students in the Fall of 2019.

-Awarded on the basis of high academic ability and promise of achievement, this award is $14,000 per year for new students in the Fall of 2013.
+Awarded on the basis of high academic ability and promise of achievement, this award is up to $26,000 per year for new students in the Fall of 2019.

-Awarded to those students who show academic ability, this award is $12,000 per year for new students entering in the Fall of 2013.
+Awarded to those students who show academic ability, this award is up to $25,000 per year for new students entering in the Fall of 2019.

-Awarded to those students who show promise of success at Franklin Pierce, this award is $10,000 per year for new students entering in the Fall of 2013.
+Awarded to those students who show promise of success at Franklin Pierce, this award is up to $24,000 per year for new students entering in the Fall of 2019.

 All eligible veterans attending Franklin Pierce University should contact the Registrar's Office regarding eligibility for Veterans Administration or other benefits.
 More information is available at www.va.gov.

 Students should attempt to locate scholarships for which they are eligible.
 Sources of information are high school guidance offices, charitable organizations, service organizations, employee credit unions, and college libraries.
 Students who receive private scholarships are required to notify the Office of Student Financial Services.
 Private scholarships are used to cover any unmet need and then to reduce loans and work-study.